fossology/gsoc/docs/2021/buildsystem/final-evaluation.md

 The other challenge was to understand the old build system, how they are all connected and what is the flow.
-The complexity can be imagined by the fact that the most of code and configurations were written in the decade before the last decade and haven\'t changed much since then.
+The complexity can be imagined by the fact that the most of code and configurations were written in the decade before the last decade and haven't changed much since then.

 The most challenging task was to make tests work with the new build system.
 Since tests were mostly hardcoded and the new build system